-Gregory M. Swalwell has served as our chief financial officer since May 2016, as our chief accounting officer since November 2015, and as our executive vice president since 2014.
-He previously served as our controller from 1999 to May 2016, and as our vice president from 1999 to 2014.
-He currently serves as executive vice president and chief financial officer of NL and Kronos Worldwide, as executive vice president of CompX, and as executive vice president, chief financial officer and chief accounting officer of Contran.
+Gregory M. Swalwell has served as our chief financial officer since 2016, as our chief accounting officer since 2015, and as our executive vice president since 2014.
+He previously served as our controller from 1999 to 2016, and as our vice president from 1999 to 2014.
+He currently serves as executive vice president and chief financial officer of NL and Kronos Worldwide, as executive vice president of CompX, and as executive vice president, chief financial officer of Contran.
 Mr. Swalwell has served in various accounting and financial positions (including officer positions) with Contran and various other companies related to us since 1988.

-Andrew B. Nace has served as our executive vice president since January 2017, and as our general counsel since 2013.
+Andrew B. Nace has served as our executive vice president since January 2017, as our secretary since May 2017, and as our general counsel since 2013.
 He previously served as our senior vice president from 2015 to January 2017, and as our vice president from 2013 to 2015.
-He currently serves as vice president of CompX, as executive vice president of NL and Kronos Worldwide, and as executive vice president and general counsel of Contran.
+He currently serves as executive vice president of CompX, NL and Kronos Worldwide, and as executive vice president, general counsel and secretary of Contran.
 Mr. Nace has served as legal counsel (including officer positions) to companies related to us and Contran since 2003.